rstacruz/gemist/README.md

 gem "sinatra", "~> 1.1"
 ```

-If you need a Gemfile.lock for whatever reason, use `bundle install --local`.
+If you need a Gemfile.lock for whatever reason, use `bundle update --local`.

 ### Vendoring gems